 Skateboarding is a fun sport and it takes time to master it.
 We advise beginners not to push themselves too hard.
 This sport requires a lot of practice and patience.
 Some skaters learn fast and some struggle for longer – it’s normal.
 However, one does not need to pretend like a professional skateboarder and push his limits to show off, you can fall hard and get serious injuries.
 Take little steps and build up your skills slowly to gain confidence and get over the fear of skateboarding.

 Know the skateboarding laws before riding anywhere.

 9. Don’t Feel Scared to Skateboard in Public

 Fear of getting mocked is another hurdle.
 Skateboarding is awkward in the beginning and newbies feel less confident.
 The fear of skateboarding in public is normal but you have to get rid of it ASAP.
-Remember, no skater will laugh at you on your wrong or failed moves, they all have gone through this stage.
+Remember, no skater will laugh at you for your wrong or failed moves, they all have gone through this stage.

 Every skateboarder knows that it is hard to learn this sport, it takes persistence and a lot of hard work.
-However, people that do not skate may laugh at you or mock you – just ignore them and focus on your skateboarding.
+However, people that do not skate may laugh at you or mock you, just ignore them and focus on your skateboarding.
 We recommend finding empty skateboard parks, quiet roads or empty parking lots to practice in your early days of skating.

 10. Practice with Friends

-Practicing with someone you know always boosts up confidence even when both of you are beginners.
+Practicing with someone you know always boosts confidence even when both of you are beginners.
 The partner watches over your moves and points out when it was wrong.
 Also, practicing skateboarding alone is boring because there is no one to cheer up on your successful moves.
 Moreover, it develops a sense of competition while skateboarding with a friend and you try to perform better.

 Learn how to stop on a skateboard to minimize the chances of falling.